spectre-org/spectre-css/README.md

-# Spectre
+# Spectre.css
-Spectre is a lightweight and modern CSS framework for faster and extensible development.
+Spectre.css is a lightweight and modern CSS framework for faster and extensible development.

 * lightweight and clean starting point for your project
 * flexbox and responsive layout friendly